o-lukas/homebridge-smartthings-tv/README.md

 #### deviceId

 The SmartThings device id.
 Check the log or go to https://account.smartthings.com/ and get the device id.

+### nameOverride

+Use this to override the default display name of the device.
+Must be configured here because name configured in HomeKit will get lost after restart.

 ### wol